trafficinc/blip/README.md

-# Blip, Flat-File, Simple Blog Engine
+# Blip: A Flat-File, Simple Blog Engine
 Blip, is a really simple, no-database, flat-file blog engine<br /><br />

 To Use:<br />